Impact Zone: Total Nonstop Action Wrestling (TNA) / Impact Wrestling

 In May 2004, TNA announced that they would be starting their first nationally broadcast television show, TNA Impact on Fox Sports Net which would be taped at Universal Studios as part of an agreement reached with the theme park.
 Accordingly, TNA leased Soundstage 21 for the purposes of putting on wrestling events for an indefinite period of time.

 On January 31, 2013, TNA announced that they would be taping Impact Wrestling from different venues around the United States, with the first live show on March 14, 2013, from the Sears Centre Arena near Chicago.
 The final episodes from the Impact Zone were filmed on February 28, 2013, and March 7, 2013.
 TNA returned to Universal Studios on November 21, 2013, now using Soundstage 19.
 After the April 2018 tapings, Impact would resume touring.
 Bleachers used in the Impact Zone went on sale on eBay in August.

-All Elite Wrestling (AEW) / Ring of Honor
+All Elite Wrestling (AEW) / Ring of Honor (ROH)

 On August 27, 2021, All Elite Wrestling (AEW) announced that their weekly web series, AEW Dark, would be taped at its own set within Universal Studios at Soundstage 19.
-For the first half of 2023, AEW's sister promotion Ring of Honor also taped its weekly show at Soundstage 19.
+For the first half of 2023, AEW's sister promotion Ring of Honor (ROH) also taped its weekly show at Soundstage 19.